• Home /

 Life happens unexpectedly, and first-time home buyers without an emergency fund are at higher risk of foreclosure.

-Foreclosure is the legal process of a lender repossessing a home after non-payment, then selling it to pay off its mortgage.
+Foreclosure is the legal process of a lender repossessing a home after non-payment and then selling it to pay off its mortgage.
 According to real estate data company Attom, foreclosures affect approximately 30,000 homeowners.

 The three most common reasons for foreclosure are: